Universal Studios Singapore: The Lost World

 The Lost World contains many traditional attractions present in most Universal Studios parks around the world.
-The zone is divided into two areas: Jurassic Park and Waterworld.
+The area is divided into two zones: Jurassic Park and Waterworld.
 Jurassic Park, based on the popular film franchise by Steven Spielberg and novels by Michael Crichton, features the newly redesigned Jurassic Park Rapids Adventure which is based on the water rides in other Universal Studios parks.
 Waterworld, based on the film Waterworld starring Kevin Costner, features a live show performance at an amphitheater.